OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-07.md

 ## Isaiah 7:11

-“Ask the Lord your God for a sign, whether in the deepest depths or in the highest heights.”
+“Seek a sign from the Lord your God, whether from the depths below or the heights above.”

 ## Isaiah 7:12

-But Ahaz replied, “I will not ask; I will not put the Lord to the test.”
+But Ahaz replied, “I will not seek a sign.
+I will not test the Lord.”

 ## Isaiah 7:13